James Friel is the author of The Posthumous Affair, The Higher Realm, Left of North, Taking the Veil and Careless Talk.

 His shorter fiction has been published internationally, and his work has been awarded a Betty Trask prize, an Authors’ Foundation grant, arts council bursaries and shortlisted for the John Llewellyn Rhys prize.

-A programme leader for the MA in Writing at Liverpool John Moores University, he has also been an external examiner at the universities of East Anglia and Greenwich, and has validated university programmes and examined PhD students.
+He was programme leader for the MA in Writing at Liverpool John Moores University.
+He was also an external examiner at the universities of East Anglia and Greenwich, and he has validated university programmes and examined PhD students.

 He has been the visiting writer at l’Université de Rouen, pioneering the teaching of creative writing in France and, since 1992, he has tutored many courses for the Arvon Foundation, Ty Newydd, and the Art of Writing courses in Italy.